For urgent consular assistance call

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

-The currency of Poland is the Zloty (PLN).
+Poland's currency is the Zloty (PLN).

 You can easily change all major currencies.